DanB1998/CardMatchingGame/README.md

 ## Using Comments
 <hr>

-The code is littered with comments that prompt what the code is or what it is doing.
-Any developer or person taking a look at the code will be able to know what they are looking at instantly whether it is a function or an element.
+The code is littered with comments and docstrings that prompt what the code is or what it is doing.
+Any developer or person taking a look at the code will be able to know what they are looking at instantly, whether it is a function or an element.
+I used comments to help keep my developer goal of making the game scalable and simple to pick up realistic.

 # Testing